Mach-O

 Note

-It is worth mentioning that LIEF does not have restrictions on the length of the modified library path.
-LIEF manages all the internal modifications to support both longer and shorter library paths.
+It is worth mentioning that LIEF doesn’t impose restrictions on the length of modified library paths.
+LIEF manages all internal modifications to support both longer and shorter library paths.

-This kind of modification can be used in pair with the @rpath feature of Mach-O binaries:
+This type of modification can be used in conjunction with the @rpath feature of Mach-O binaries:

 macho = lief.MachO.parse("hello.bin")